angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### Statement guidelines

 As with expressions, avoid writing complex template statements.
-A method call or simple property assignment should be the norm.
+Method calls or simple property assignments are best.

 Now that you have a feel for template expressions and statements, you're ready to learn about the varieties of data binding syntax beyond interpolation.